How to Safely Return to the Gym in 2022?

 ● Poor Ventilation

 Not all fitness and wellness centers will have the ideal ventilation systems.
 Ventilation systems remove viral droplets in the air.
-If absent, it means an increased risk of infection, especially in a small indoor.
+If absent, it means an increased risk of infection, especially in a small indoors.

 ● Shared Equipment